kumpan/unikorn/content/startpage/2020-05-20-startpage.md

 ---
 shorttitle: Startpage
-title: Your partner for SEO, Web Projects & Digital Strategies
+title: SEO consulting, SEO advisory for Web Projects & Digital Strategies
-description: We help companies with Web Projects, Digital Marketing, Strategies and Advanced SEO.
-Ask us how we can help you gain more relevant and converting traffic!
+description: We help e-coms with Advanced SEO, Web Analysis, Web Projects and Strategies Ask us how we can help you gain more relevant and converting traffic!
 canonical: https://www.unikorn.se/
 language: en